gedsonmarcelino/code-vault/README.md

 2. [ScrollView with bottom content](https://snack.expo.dev/@gedson.marcelino/scroll-bottom-bar)

 This example demonstrates how to create a `ScrollView` in React Native with a bottom bar that remains independent of the scrollable content's height.
-The bottom bar stays fixed at the bottom of the screen while the content in the `ScrollView` can be scrolled vertically.
 This pattern is useful for creating layouts where you need persistent navigation or action buttons accessible at the bottom of the screen.

 [#javascript]() [#react-native]()